coopyey/ignis-bot/README.md

 Coopyey#7235 maintains this bot.
 If you need any help, please pm Coop.

 ### To Do:
-A list of things I would like to get done for Meraka, including commands I would currently like to implement.
+A list of things I would like to get done for Ignis, including commands I would currently like to implement.

 ###### General Commands:
 - [x] info